slatedocs/slate/source/includes/v1/_introduction.md

 WC Marketplace 3.1+ have been fully integrated with WordPress REST API.
 This will now let developers interact with sites remotely by sending and receiving JSON objects.
 When a data is sent out or a HTTP(S) request is made to the API from external applications, the response will be returned in JSON, thereby allowing WCMp data to be created, read, updated or deleted.

-WCMp REST API has been introduced extending [WordPress REST API](https://developer.wordpress.org/rest-api/) and [WooCommerce REST API](https://woocommerce.github.io/woocommerce-rest-api-docs).
+WCMp REST API has been introduced extending <a target="_blank" href="https://developer.wordpress.org/rest-api/">WordPress REST API</a> and <a target="_blank" href="https://woocommerce.github.io/woocommerce-rest-api-docs">WooCommerce REST API</a>.

 ## Prerequisites ##